Archduchess Clementina of Austria: Marriage

 From their four children, only a daughter survived to adulthood, Princess Maria Carolina of the Two Sicilies, who on 25 November 1844, in Naples, married her paternal first cousin Prince Henri, Duke of Aumale.
 Henri was the fourth (and second-youngest) surviving son of King Louis-Philippe of France and his wife Princess Maria Amalia of Naples and Sicily.
+Henri and Maria Clementina were also first cousins as both of their mothers were sisters.

 Through their daughter, Clementina and Leopoldo had seven grandchildren, two of whom reached adulthood.
 However, neither of these grandchildren married or produced children of their own.

 Death

-Maria Clementina died on 3 September 1881 at the Château de Chantilly, France, the home of her widowed son-in-law Duke Henri.
-She was eighty-three years old; all her descendants having predeceased her.
-She was buried at the Royal Chapel, Dreux, France.
+Maria Clementina died on 3 September 1881 at the Château de Chantilly in France, the residence of her widowed son-in-law, Duke Henri.
+She was eighty-three years old, having outlived all her descendants.
+Maria Clementina was buried in the Royal Chapel at Dreux, France.